-Management's Discussion and Analysis
+Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2022

 BASIC FINANCIAL STATEMENTS

 The Financial Statements of the District report information about the District's accounting methods similar to those used by private sector companies.
 These statements have been prepared and audited using generally acceptable accounting standards.
 These required statements offer short-term and long-term financial information about the District's activities and are often used to assess the financial position and health of the District.